Duluth, MN 55812

 Amount of Supervision

-The CSD Department follows CAA Accreditation Standards and ASHA Certification Standards when providing clinical supervision to student interns.
+The CSD program adheres to the standards of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA) when providing clinical supervision to student interns in order ensure that graduates of accredited programs are educated in a core set of knowledge and skills required to enter professional practice in speech-language pathology and qualify for state and national credentials (Council for Clinical Certification in Audiology and Speech-Language Pathology [CFCC]) or independent professional practice.
 As an accredited program, the CAA Standard 3.5A states that clinical supervision "must be commensurate with the clinical knowledge and skills of each student, and clinical procedures ensure that the welfare of each person served by students is protected, in accord with recognized standards of ethical practice and relevant federal and state regulations."

 The department anticipates that each student will be on a continuum of supervision throughout her/his program.
 Determination of amount of supervision is based on numerous factors to include coursework completed, past clinical education experience and proficiency, number of earned clock hours, complexity of the client’s communication disorder, and the student’s experience with clients who have similar disorders.
-Superivisors assess students' abilities based on their knowledge and skills relative to ASHA 2014 Certification Standards.
+Supervisors assess students' abilities based on their knowledge and skills relative to the standards of the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA) and the Council for Clinical Certification in Audiology and Speech-Language Pathology [CFCC]).
+Direct supervision must be in real time.
+A supervisor must be available to consult with a student providing clinical services to the supervisor's client.
+Supervision of clinical practicum is intended to provide guidance and feedback and to facilitate the student's acquisition of essential clinical skills.
+The 25% supervision standard is a minimum requirement and should be adjusted upward whenever the student's level of knowledge, skills, and experience warrants.

 “Emerging” also describes the graduate student in off-campus internships, at least in the first half of the off-campus clinical placement.
 In their second year of graduate school, students complete off-campus internships after completing on-campus internships.
 Second-year graduate students typically require 100% supervision, even after completing on-campus internships.
 Those students who have "present" skills may require less supervision toward the latter part of their off-campus internship.
 Ethical "patient-first" treatment is expected at all times.
 At least 25% of the total clock hours must be directly supervised, though supervisors are to use their clinical judgment to provide as much supervision they believe the student needs, for the welfare of the student and the client.
 A reduced amount of supervision is appropriate only for the most advanced interns, and typically this is only the case for second year graduate students in off-campus internships.